-Naturally, you have to figure out why you want a bunk bed in the first place and then decide your priorities when it comes to buying one for the kids.
-This will help you decide which features are important.
+Naturally, you must figure out why you want a bunk bed first and decide your priorities when buying one for the kids.
+This will help you determine which features are important.

 - Is storage an issue – in which case, do you want a bed with shelves or drawers?

 - Are you planning to share the room with your kids at night?
 You might then consider a triple bunk bed.